 - Personnel screening procedures

 - A process for carrying out the research in a controlled environment

 To assist ORIA and Research Security in helping you develop a TCP, please complete the TCP Security Questionnaire.

-All members of the research team will be required to read, understand, and sign the TCP before funds will be released and before anyone can work on, or be paid on, the project.
+All members of a research team will be required to read, understand, and sign the TCP before funds will be released and before anyone can work on, or be paid for, the project.
 Additionally, the business manager and department chair will be required to sign the TCP.

 Training and Exclusions